NCAS-CMS/um-training/practicals/source/working-with-suites.rst

 .. note:: We generally use a **common notation** to help users navigate through the GUI and to help us help you with questions.
 Getting to "UM Science Settings" would be indicated like this: *um->namelist->UM Science Settings*.
 This notation will be used throughout the rest of this document.

 The input namelists for the um are contained in the *um->namelist* section.
-Let's take a look at the science namelist for Microphysics (Large Scale Precipiation), run_precip under "UM Science Settings".
+Let's take a look at the science namelist for Microphysics (Large Scale Precipitation), run_precip under "UM Science Settings".

 For each UM namelist item there is a short description to help you understand what that variable is.
 Click on the cog next to a namelist variable and select *Help* to view more detailed information.
 The help information can give you some useful pointers but be aware that it has been written with Met Office setup in mind.